Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Introduction

 \section{Introduction}

 The aim of this paper is to study the internal geometry of some moduli spaces of hyperk\"{a}hler fourfolds.
-Let $\calM$ denote the moduli space of complex four-dimensional polarized hyperk\"{a}hler (HK) manifolds of $K3^{[2]}$ type with polarization of degree $2$.
-It is an irreducible quasi-projective variety of dimension 20.
-Recall that for any HK manifold $X$, the Picard group $\text{Pic X}$ injects (via the exponential exact sequence) into the singular cohomology group $H^2(X, \bZ)$.
-The \textit{Beauville-Bogomolov form} $q_X \colon H^2(X, \bZ) \to \bZ$ equips $H^2(X, \bZ)$ with the structure of an even integral lattice.
-A point $p \in \calM$ is represented by a pair $(X,H)$ where $X$ is an HK fourfold of deformation type $K3^{[2]}$ and $H \in \text{Pic}(X)\hookrightarrow H^2(X, \bZ)$ is a primitive, ample divisor with $q_X(H) =H^2=2.$
+Let $\calM$ denote the moduli space of complex four-dimensional polarized hyperk\"{a}hler (HK) manifolds of $K3^{[2]}$ type with polarization of degree $2$, the simplest possible polarization degree.
+The variety $\calM$, quasi-projective and of dimension 20, is also the period space for Gushel--Mukai fourfolds, as well as the period space for EPW double sextics.
+A very general $X \in \calM$ has the property that $X$ has Picard rank 1.
+The locus where this property fails is the \textit{Noether-Lefschetz locus} $NL(\calM)$ of $\calM$:

+which is a union of countably many irreducible divisors known as the (Noether-Lefschetz)-{\it special divisors} in $\calM$.
+Our specific goal in this paper is the computation of the Kodaira dimensions of these special divisors.